Marketing

 Why is Quality Score in Google Ads Important?

-As an advertiser, getting a higher Quality Score in Google Ads is essential for the following reasons:
+As an advertiser, getting a higher Quality Score in Google Ads is essential.

 1. Higher Ad Rank